jdoleary/Spellmasons/CurrentTasks.md

 # Todo
+- Prevent overlapping units
+- Improve spawning rules for portal, mobs, & pickups

 ## Bugs
 - Loading
-  - restore subsprites
+  - restore subsprites after load
   - Fix restore cards after disconnect

 - Sometimes one player gets to move and then it goes directly to NPC instead of letting the other player move
-- Prevent overlapping units

 ## 3.14

-- Mob agro based on distance
 - Add tile effects
 - Make relics
 - Add more spells